Southern California Regional Meeting

 Fire History and Frequent Fires in the Cedar Creek Falls Trail Region

-Description: Join CAL FIRE and the USFS to learn what they are doing to defend a WUI community from frequent fire.
+Destination: Join CAL FIRE and USFS in the San Diego Country Estates / Cedar Creek Falls Trail to learn what they are doing to defend a WUI community and surrounding ecosystem from frequent fire.

 Location: Inaja Trailhead

-Description: First, learn about the fire hardening and undergrounding work that has already been completed by San Diego Gas & Electric, along with their future risk reduction plans.
-Then, visit an ignition reduction demonstration site on a fuelbreak on the Cleveland National Forest (NF) to see the results of herbicide use to control invasive flashy fuels followed by seeding of less ignitable native plants, designed by UC Santa Barbara and funded by the San Diego River Conservancy.
+Destination: First, learn about the fire hardening and undergrounding work that has already been completed by San Diego Gas & Electric, along with their future risk reduction plans.
+Then, visit an ignition reduction demonstration site on a fuelbreak on the Cleveland National Forest (NF) designed by UC Santa Barbara and funded by the San Diego River Conservancy.
+You’ll see the results of herbicide use to control invasive flashy fuels followed by seeding of less ignitable native plants.
 Finish with a firsthand look at a BurnBot in action, the first use in Southern California and a critical test of its capability to eliminate the invasive seedbank in addition to the above-ground fuels.
-This calibration was funded by the National Forest Foundation as part of the Southern California Ignition Reduction Program (SCIRP) conservation finance effort, and it will also lay black line for broadcast burning of a unit on the Cleveland NF.
-Along the way, learn about SCIRP and how it involves collaboration among many partners, and especially CalTrans, from the Mexican border to Monterey.
+This collaboration was funded by the National Forest Foundation as part of the Southern California Ignition Reduction Program (SCIRP) conservation finance effort.
+It will also lay black line for broadcast burning of a unit on the Cleveland NF.
+Along the way, learn how SCIRP involves collaboration among many partners, especially CalTrans, from the Mexican border to Monterey.

 Location: VIEW